You are here

 Most recently, she was elected vice president of the board of the Association of Accredited Naturopathic Medical Schools (AANMC).
 She is also the principal investigator of an NIH/NCCAM grant at Bastyr University called the Naturopathic Physicians Research Education Project (N-PREP).

 Microbiology, Infectious Diseases, Physical/Clinical Diagnosis, Gynecology, Clinical Laboratory Diagnosis, Grand Rounds

 Dr. Guiltinan is extremely interested in discovering new information that will aid in the primary prevention of cancer nationwide.
-It is important that CAM and non-CAM providers work together to design and carry out effective research in integrated approaches to health care.
-New models and innovative approaches to research design will be necessary to test hypotheses about CAM therapies.
-Experts from conventional research will require training from CAM experts in order to understand the similarities and differences in these eclectic systems of medicine.
+She believes in helping complementary, integrative and alternative medicine (CAM) and non-CAM providers work together to conduct effective research in integrated approaches to health care.

 Dr. Guiltinan's experience in training conventional providers in CAM began in 1995, when she was the co-medical director of the King County Natural Medicine Clinic.
 This publicly funded 3-year pilot project integrated CAM services into an existing community health clinic that had been providing conventional health care services to the underserved in south King County.

 Dr. Guiltinan emphasizes the concepts of treating the cause of a problem, supporting the body's own healing process and encouraging patients to create their own wellness even in the face of serious illness.
 Dr. Guiltinan uses nutrition, plant medicine and homeopathy in her practice and believes that air, water, food, touch, love and laughter are some of the most powerful healing agents.

 - Guiltinan Discusses Health Care Reform and Complimentary and Alternative Medicine